+Each proposal receives a total score out of 20 points.
 To be considered for funding, a proposal must:

-- Achieve a minimum score of 3/5 in each evaluation criterion. - Receive an overall score of at least 10/15. - Rank within the available funding budget based on the highest scores.
+- Achieve a minimum score of 3/5 in each evaluation category. - Receive an overall score of at least 14/20. - Rank within the available funding budget based on the highest scores.

-In the event that two or more proposals receive the same total score, the selection committee will prioritize proposals based on the higher impact potential and feasibility of implementation.
+If two proposals receive the same score, the selection committee will prioritize the project with the higher impact potential and feasibility of implementation.

-10.4.
+10.6.
 Ranking and Selection of Proposals

 Once proposals are scored, they are ranked in descending order.
 The highest-ranked proposals will be shortlisted for funding until the allocated budget is exhausted.
-The number of projects funded will be a total of 6 entities for OC3.1, or until the available budget is exhausted.
+The number of projects funded will be a total of 16 consortia for OC2; and a total of 6 entities for OC3.1; or until the allocated budget is exhausted

-Only proposals that pass the evaluation threshold (10/15 points) and achieve at least 3/5 in each individual criterion will be considered for selection.
-If an insufficient number of proposals meet the threshold, the remaining budget may be reallocated to future open calls.
+Only proposals that pass the evaluation threshold (12/20 points) will be considered for selection.
+If not enough proposals meet the threshold, the remaining budget may be reallocated to future open calls.

 All applicants will receive individual feedback on their evaluation scores, highlighting strengths and areas for improvement.

-- Selected applicants will be invited to the grant agreement phase. - Rejected applicants will receive a formal rejection letter via email.
+Selected applicants will be invited to the grant agreement phase.